neelsg/lithium/docs/tour.md

     Li 0

-    sum func(...int in nums array[int]) int:
+    sum func(...nums int) int:
         s int
-        for _, n int in nums:
+        for n int in nums:
             s += n
         return s

     main func:
         console.log(sum(1, 2, 3, 4, 5)) # This will print 15

 Variadic functions are functions that can take an arbitrary number of parameters instead of a fixed set.
-The parameters are passed into the initializer method of a list type such as `array`.
+The parameters are passed into the initializer method of a list.

-## Variadic function using map

     Li 0